Print, copy or screenshot driving directions and fill up your car with fuel before driving to the trailhead.

 Can I bring my dog?

-As much as we love animals, we can't allow them to accompany you during our hikes or events.
-Sorry!
+As much as we love animals, we can't allow them to accompany you during our hikes or events since we don’t know what other animals and people your pet may encounter.

 What if I get injured?